matthewfeickert/reproducible-ml-workflows/episodes/htc-systems.md

 #### Building and deploying the container image

-Now let's add a GitHub Actions pipeline to build this Dockerfile and deploy it to a Linux container registry.
+Now let's add a GitHub Actions pipeline to build the container image definition files (apptainer.def and Dockerfile) and deploy it to a Linux container registry.

 ::: challenge

 ## Build and deploy Linux container image to registry

-Add a GitHub Actions pipeline that will build the Dockerfile and deploy it to GitHub Container Registry (`ghcr`).
+Add a GitHub Actions pipeline that will build both the apptainer.def and Dockerfile files deploy them to GitHub Container Registry (`ghcr`).
+Have the image tags include the text `mnist` as this will be the identifying problem.

 ::: solution